 Even though interactive onboarding checklists and walkthroughs allow users to become self-sufficient in a much shorter time, platforms like Quora, Google Suite, or Gusto provide good examples of non-interactive checklists that show users exactly what they need to do to use the platform or application.

 Once you know your customer personas, you need to create an action plan that quickly leads them to their desired outcome.

-You need to be extremely clear when you set expectations with your potential customers.
-Don’t overpromise.
+You must be extremely clear when setting expectations with your potential customers.
+Don’t over-promise.

 For example, when you launch a new Google Display Network campaign, the system promptly informs you that it’ll take at least 14 days for the system to learn and optimize its targeting based on your desired outcome.
 The message is clear: You will need to wait at least 14 days for the system to perform what you want it to.